Now where the bare sky spans the landscape bare,

 The robin chants the vespers of the year.

-We are busy working to bring Alfred Austin's "A Wintry Picture" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Austin's "A Wintry Picture" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Wintry Picture" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.